hari3mo/EcoBot/README.md

 # EcoBot 🌿

-EcoBot is a Flask-based web application designed to track and visualize the tangible resource consumption of queries to high-performace LLMs such as GPT-5.
+EcoBot is a Flask-based web application designed to track and visualize the exact resource consumption of queries to high-performace LLMs such as GPT-5.

 ## 🚀 Features